jrleeman/TGE/content/labs/threading_activity.rst

 Procedure
 ---------
 #.
-Layout and mark the center of the plate for drilling.
+Layout and mark the center of the plate for drilling (with a rule or layout dye and calipers).
 #.
 Using the center drill, make a pilot mark for the final drill.
 Do not drill through the material!
 #.
 Drill the hole to its final diameter (#7).
 Drilling a smaller pilot hole first is recommended.
 #.
 Deburr both sides of the hole.